LogoLogo

 When there are no configured values, the corresponding icon is black.

-From the Custom Entity Detection panel, you configure both added and excluded values for entity types.
+From the Configure Entity Detection panel, you configure both added and excluded values for entity types.

 The panel contains an Add to detection tab for added values, and an Exclude from detection tab for excluded values.